minhajahhmad/Test/README.md

-# Inventory-MS
+test1
-This is a Project for Store's Inventory Management System
+This is just for testng